KhajakutubuddinMohammad/KhajakutubuddinMohammad/README.md

 </p>

 <h3> About Me</h3>
- <p>         I am a 2020 graduate and I am currently working as Software Developer in NCR Corporation India and I have an experience of 2 years 5 months.
+ <p>         I am a software engineer with 3 years experience and I am currently working as Full Stack Developer in Juspay Technologies and I previously worked for NCR Corporation for 2 years 6 months.
+I worked on Java, Mern Stack (Mongo DB, Express, React.js, Node.js), LAMP stack (Linux, Apache, MySQL, PHP) and React Native, AWS Lambda.
 I am quite good at Data Structures and Algorithms, Coding.
-I developed a cross-platform application in React Native and Node Js for property dealers and tenants and to post and lease/rent the properties, a tic tac toe android game and 2 websites, a Bmail application that operates on complete voice commands, and the other SKSH health tracker.
-Also developed a cross-platform mobile application connecting home service providers with users. </p>
+I did a few personal projects (please check my GitHub repos) using the above tech stacks.
+I am looking for a job change in SDE role and if you have any opportunities for me, you can reach out to me at khajakutubuddin1111@gmail.com or call me at +91-9676791136. </p>
  <h4>Achievements </h4>
  <p>
 i) My team got 1st place in ACM-ICPC first round from my college.<br>